 The primary goal of your rehabilitation is to optimize your overall health, independence in your daily activities, and quality of life.
+Determine what your personal goals are and discuss with your healthcare team to make a long term plan.

 Other goals of amputation rehabilitation include: